logo

 Pennsylvania State University

-Pennsylvania State University offers radiologic technology programs at several of its campuses including Penn State-Hershey, Penn State-Schuylkill, and Penn State-New Kensington.
+Pennsylvania State University (Penn State) offers radiologic technology programs at several of its campuses including Penn State-Hershey, Penn State-Schuylkill, and Penn State-New Kensington.
 The Penn State-New Kensington program begins in the fall semester and consists of 24 months of consecutive study, including summer sessions.
 Upon graduation, students receive an Associate of Science (AS) in Radiological Sciences and are qualified to take the ARRT professional certification exam.
 The program is a full-time experience with generally alternating days of clinical internship and academic study.
-Students take classes such as Patient Care, Biology & Protections, Procedures, Exposure, Radiology Pathology, Radiographic Physics, Introduction to Ethics, Pharmacy and Drug Administration, and Registry Prep.
-Program participants fulfill their clinical requirements at Allegheny medical centers, Butler Memorial Hospital, or West Penn Hospital.
+Students take classes such as Patient Care, Biology & Protections, Procedures, Exposure, Introduction to Ethics, Pharmacy and Drug Administration, and Registry Prep.
+Program participants fulfill their clinical requirements at local medical centers and hospitals.
 In order to gain a more holistic academic foundation, students in the radiological sciences program at Penn State-New Kensington balance their radiology education with general education requirements in humanities, arts and sciences, and communication skills.

 How to Become a Radiology Technologist in Pennsylvania